They were handing out free samples near Yale University, where a majority of the overdoses later occurred.

 Police have identified three suspects and made two arrests after more than 100 people in New Haven, Connecticut overdosed on synthetic cannabis on August 15.
 The third suspect was arrested by federal authorities.

-The main suspect, 53-year-old John Parker, was caught with 32 bags of synthetic weed according to ABC News and was identified by many of the overdose victims as one of three people handing out free samples at New Haven Green, a park near Yale University where a majority of the synthetic cannabis overdoses occurred.
+The main suspect, 53-year-old John Parker, was caught with 32 bags of synthetic weed according to CBS News and was identified by many of the overdose victims as one of three people handing out free samples at New Haven Green, a park near Yale University where a majority of the synthetic cannabis overdoses occurred.

 The other suspect is 37-year-old Felix Melendez, who has been convicted for selling synthetic cannabis in the New Haven Green before, though it’s not clear whether he was directly connected to these overdoses, according to Police Chief Anthony Campbell.